World War, Pacific

 First on the scene was Adm.
 Kurita's central force with five battleships and ten heavy cruisers.
 It was sighted the morning of Oct 23

 north, away from the Philippines.
 Some bombers were flown off to airfields in the Philippines.
 The decoy worked and was sighted 24Oct 16:40 as the Central force seemed to be withdrawing.
-Halsey, thinking he had finished off Kurita, moved north at 2022 with the main fleet to get carriers.
+Halsey, thinking he had finished off Kurita, moved north at 20:22 with the main fleet to "get carriers".

 - Surigao Strait.
 1 .
-That night, 24 Oct 22:00 to 25 Oct 04:00 a Japanese force of two battleships, three destroyers can through the south and were sunk in sucession by PT boats followed by DDs attacking from the sides, and US battleships waiting in line across the "T".
+That night, 24 Oct 22:00 to 25 Oct 04:00 a Japanese force of two battleships, three destroyers came through the south and were sunk in sucession by PT boats followed by DDs attacking from the sides, and US battleships waiting in line across the "T".
 The only survivors were a heavy cruiser and destroyer.

 2 .
 25 Oct 04:00 to 05:00 Another force of 5 cruisers and 7 destroyers followed 40 miles behind and withdrew after colliding with a retreating heavy cruiser, which was sunk by aircraft in the morning.

 encountered Taffy-3, a group of escort carriers and destroyers supporting the troops ashore.
-The US destroyers faithfully attacked and sank Chikuma and Chokai, delaying the Japanese closing on the slow escort carriers so that only one, Gamblier Bay (CVE-73), and three destroyers were sunk.
+The US destroyers faithfully attacked and sank heavy crusiers Chikuma and Chokai, delaying the Japanese closing on the slow escort carriers so that only one, Gamblier Bay (CVE-73), and three destroyers were sunk.
 Adm.
 Kurita felt he was losing warships for a goal of only empty transports, so turned to seek Halsey's fleet, thought better of that, and retreated entirely.

 At 10:50 as the escort carriers were landing aircraft, the first Kamikazes arrived to sink St. Lo (CVL-63) and damage 3 other Taffy carriers.